SumoLogic/sumologic-documentation/docs/cse/administration/onboarding-checklist-cse.md

 #### Create Cloud SIEM actions

 You can create actions in Cloud SIEM to issue notifications when certain events occur.
 For example, you can create an action that sends information about an Insight to another system, either automatically when the Insight is created, or on-demand from the Insight's **Actions** menu.
-You can also create actions for other use cases, such as send an email to an assignee when an Insight is assigned, or to integrate with tools (for example, JIRA, Slack, etc.).
+You can also create actions for other use cases, such as integrations with tools (for example, JIRA, Slack, etc.), or to send an email to analysts when they are assigned Insights.

 See: [Create CSE Actions](/docs/cse/administration/create-cse-actions/)